 DEFENSIBLE SPACE.
 An area, either natural or manmade, where materials capable of allowing a fire to spread unchecked have been treated, cleared or modified to slow the rate and intensity of advancing wildfire and create an area for fire suppression operations to occur.

 DENSITY, GROSS RESIDENTIAL.
-The number of dwelling units of land is calculated with no exclusion.
+The number of dwelling units per unit of land calculated with no exclusion.

 DENSITY, NET RESIDENTIAL.
 The number of dwelling units per unit of land, excluding streets, alleys and publicly owned property.